WebAuthn: Authentication

 Authenticator is a multi-factor cryptographic authenticator that uses public-key cryptography to sign an authentication assertion targeted at the WebAuthn Relying Party.
 Assuming the authenticator uses either a facial recognition, fingerprint or PIN for user verification, the authenticator itself is something you have while the facial recognition and fingerprint (biometric) are something you are and the PIN is something you know.

 To initiate the WebAuthn authentication flow, the WebAuthn Relying Party indicates its intentions to the WebAuthn Client (i.e., the browser) via JavaScript.
 The WebAuthn Client communicates with the authenticator using a JavaScript API implemented in the browser.
 A roaming authenticator conforms to the FIDO Client to Authenticator Protocol (CTAP), and connected over USB, Bluetooth Low Energy, or near-field communications (NFC).

 WebAuthn does not strictly require a roaming hardware authenticator.
 Alternatively, a software authenticator (e.g., implemented on a smartphone) or a platform authenticator (i.e., an authenticator implemented directly on the WebAuthn Client Device) may be used.
 Relevant examples of platform authenticators include Windows Hello and the Android operating system.

-WebAuthn Hybrid Transport allows WebAuthn Client to access credential stored on another authenticator such as a smartphone, useful in certain situations where credential sync is not viable.
+WebAuthn Hybrid Transport allows the WebAuthn Client to access credentials stored on another authenticator such as a smartphone, useful in certain situations where credential sync is not viable.

 There is a lingering misunderstanding among users that biometric data is transmitted over the network in the same manner as passwords, which is not the case.